Research at Calvary Health Care Bethlehem

 Calvary Health Care Bethlehem has regularly performed small research and quality projects which have been presented both orally and as posters at national and international conferences, but we have recognised the great potential and need to develop our research capabilities and output.
 Through collaboration with other Calvary sites, Cabrini Health and Palliative Care Clinical Studies Collaborative we have started to work towards achieving our goals.
 Our research team currently consists of the specialist palliative medical staff.

 The development of palliative care research at Bethlehem is a key strategic goal.
 Although relatively new and growing in palliative care research, Bethlehem has a strong history of research in progressive neurological diseases, particularly Huntington’s disease and Motor Neurone Disease.
 The neurological research team consists of neurologists, research nurses, psychologists and neuropsychologists.
+There is increasing collaboration between specialist neurology clinicians and palliative care physicians, with a number of current joint projects.

 Dr Scott King